Updated on 2024-10-10 GMT+08:00

 A token is used to acquire temporary permissions.
 During API authentication using a token, the token is added to requests to get permissions for calling the API.

-When calling the API to obtain a user token, you must set auth.scope in the request body to project.
+When calling the API for obtaining a user token, set auth.scope in the request body to project.

 {